 - Adhesive thickness

-Bend radius is the degree up to which the flex area of a circuit board can flex.
-The minimum angle the flexible region can bend must be identified very early in the design phase.
+The bend radius is the degree up to which the flex area of a circuit board can flex.
+The minimum angle at which the flexible region can bend must be identified early in the design phase.
 This ensures that your design allows the necessary amount of bends without damaging the copper.
 It is calculated based on the number of layers in the PCB.

-Bend ratio is the ratio of the bend radius (R) to the thickness (T) of the flex circuit.
-The failure probability is more if the bend radius is tighter.
-For a reliable flex PCB design, the minimum bend ratio for different types of circuits according to IPC is mentioned in the below table :
+The bend ratio is the ratio of the bend radius (R) to the thickness (T) of the flex circuit.
+The failure probability is higher if the bend radius is tighter.
+For a reliable flex PCB design, the minimum bend ratio for different types of circuits according to IPC is mentioned in the table below:

 Number of layers | Bend ratio for static boards | Bend ratio for dynamic boards |